ncatlab/nlab-content/pages/8/8/4/2/2488/content.md

 =--

-It makes sense for the following to adopt the convention that $A$ is called
+It makes sense for the following to adopt the convention that $A$ is called.

 * _$(-1)$-truncated_ if it is empty or contractible -- this is a [[(-1)-groupoid]].